Aayush771/FoodDeliveryApplication/README.md

 # <span style="color:blue"> Tech Stack Used: </span>

-We have used sts spring tool platform ,Java,spring ,spring boot framework , annotations, model , service layer , service implementation , controller layer , data access layer and mysql as a database for building this Project.
+We have used sts spring tool platform ,Java,spring ,spring boot framework ,Spring Security, annotations, model , service layer , service implementation , controller layer , data access layer and mysql as a database for building this Project.
 We also used tools like GitHub for collaboration of our project, Slack & Zoom as means of a communication channel.

 # <span style="colorblue"> Experience of team: </span>